States With Legislative Elections Regularly Scheduled for November 2021

 - Washington (Nov.
 15, Wash.
 Const., Art.
 II, § 43).

 In California, Maine and Ohio, which have relatively early constitutional deadlines, census delays would present a challenge.
 These states could amend their constitutions to account for the delay or seek a remedy in court, as California did.
 On July 17, 2020, the California Supreme Court granted the legislature’s emergency petition and issued a peremptory writ of mandate for a four-month extension to state redistricting deadlines.
-The California Citizens Redistricting Commission is directed to approve and certify the final statewide maps to the secretary of state no later than Dec.
-15, 2021.
+On September 21, the California Supreme Court modified the earlier writ and extended California’s redistricting deadlines again.
+The Court order extended the deadline for releasing proposed maps for public comment from November 1 to November 15.
+And the deadline to approve and certify final maps from December 15 to December 27.
 Ohio has specific requirements for seeking an amendment, if that is the route the state chooses to follow.

 Colorado’s constitution provides that “the commissions may adjust the deadlines specified in this section if conditions outside of the commission’s control require such an adjustment to ensure adopting a final plan.”
 (Colo.
 Const., Art.
 V, §§ 44.4(1), 48.2(1)).
 The constitution (Art.
 V, §§ 44.5 and 48.3) further provides deadlines of November 1 and November 15 for the Colorado Supreme Court to either approve the plans submitted or return the plans to the commission.
 In addition, the Colorado Supreme Court must approve final plans no later than December 15 and December 29 of the redistricting year.

 South Dakota, with a Dec.
 1 constitutional deadline, would likely consider a special session to undertake redistricting since its regularly scheduled legislative session is set to end in March 2021; it used a special session last decade.